distribute-protocol/distribute-app/README.md

 atom store.js
 ```
 (Use `xdg-open store.js` if you are using Linux.)
-Open store.js in a text editor.
+Open `store.js` in a text editor.
 Find the line the line `persistedStore.purge()`.
 Uncomment it by removing the slashes.
 Save and close the file.
-Open store.js again and recomment the line (by adding two slashes at the fron of the line.
+Open `store.js` again and recomment the line (by adding two slashes at the front of the line.
 ```
 // persistedStore.purge()
 ```